Mountain Clouded Yellow (Colias phicomone)

 2380

-27047 F a female, the unf discoidal spot being non-solid, something I have not seen on any other phicomone.
+27047 F a female, the unf discoidal spot being just an outline, something I have not seen on any other phicomone.
 The unf ground colour is a very pure white and the apical area a rather clean yellow.
 I am not clear whether one hindwing is smaller than the other or just not aligned, but it does seem smaller all round.
 2020

 23037 F